 - 1 tablespoon toasted black peppercorns

-- 4 cups melted lard preferably from pork or poultry, although beef or lamb will work too
+- 4 cups melted lard or cooking oil preferably from pork or poultry, although beef or lamb will work too

 - Cut the lobster mushrooms into 2x2 inch pieces, preferably on the square side.
 In a large bowl, toss the lobster mushrooms with the salt and all the ingredients except the lard and allow to rest in the fridge, preferably for 12-24 hours.